 Unregistered trade marks are enforceable in the UK through 'passing-off' actions.
-The claimant must establish that: it owns 'goodwill' in the mark; there has been a misrepresentation leading to deception of the public; and this has caused the claimant damage.
+The claimant must establish that: it owns 'goodwill' in the mark; there has been a misrepresentation leading to deception of the public; and this has caused or is likely to cause the claimant damage.